thinkful-ei-gecko/Smiti-Kevin-Petful-Client/README.md

 - Unavailable Pets:
   - [ ] I should be able to see the pets that have been adopted by other pet lovers and removed from the shelter.
   - [ ] I should no longer be able to adopt pets that have been removed.

+### Summary

+Petful is an app to adopt a pet from animal shelter.
+Users have to wait in line to adopt a pet.
+Once the turn comes, they can pick any pets from the available pets to take home.

+## Technologies

+- React
+- CSS
+- Zeit